 Managing forests for wildcats

 Wildcats are one of Scotland’s most endangered animals and their conservation and protection is of the highest priority.
 As with other endangered species, we work hard to protect them as part of our sustainable forest management.
-Our aim is to ensure that wildcats can thrive on the National Forest Estate.
+Our aim is to ensure that wildcats can thrive in Scotland's forests.

-Clashindarroch was planted decades ago and is now managed by Forest Enterprise Scotland.
+Clashindarroch was planted decades ago and is now managed by Forestry and Land Scotland.
 Each year, approximately 90 hectares of timber crop is felled.
 That’s just 1.3% of the whole forest area.
 At any point in time, the vast majority of Clashindarroch is totally undisturbed by these forestry activities, so wildcats will always be able to find quiet areas.

 Sustainably managed forests, involving well-planned timber production, offer an ideal range of habitats for wildcats; with lots of edge habitats, which the wildcats use for moving through the forest, and clear fells and replanted sites that are full of voles – one of the wildcats favourite prey items!

 Clashindarroch and the surrounding farmland provides everything that wildcats need, which explains why there is still a population in the area.
 So how do we make sure that there are no wildcats around before we start felling?